Civlo85/gsmHat/README.md

 $ pip3 install gsmHat
 ```

-### Using it
+### Prepare

-1. Install your sim card in your module, connect the GSM antenna and mount the module on the pin headers of your Raspberry Pi
+* Install your sim card in your module, connect the GSM antenna and mount the module on the pin headers of your Raspberry Pi
   Make sure, that you **do not** need to enter Pin Code to use your card

-2. Enable the Uart Interface in your Raspberry Pi
+* Enable the Uart Interface in your Raspberry Pi

     1. Start raspi-config: `sudo raspi-config`.
     2. Select option 5 - interfacing options.